 The Church of St Peter and Paul at Vyšehrad

 Beneath the Baroque fortress are a series of casemates, passages within the defensive walls or ramparts of the fortress meant to allow the movement of troops without the enemy noticing.
-During the eighteenth century, gunpowder was stored in the tunnels, so that in the event of an enemy occupation, the last soldier to leave the garrison would light the fuse and destroy Vyšehrad altogether.
+During the eighteenth century, gunpowder was stored in the tunnels, so that in the event of enemy occupation, the last soldier to leave the garrison would light the fuse and destroy Vyšehrad altogether.

 Nowadays, the casemates and Gorlice Hall are used as an art exhibition space, both for modern art and historical sculptures, including a selection of original statues that once stood on the Charles Bridge.
 The Gorlice Hall also plays host to theatrical productions on occasion.